-In May 2015, the Compensation Committee of the Board of Directors, taking into consideration the analysis and recommendations of Radford, approved the grant of stock option and time-based RSU awards to our named executive officers.
-In addition, in August 2015, taking into consideration the analysis and recommendations of Radford, the Compensation Committee also approved and granted market condition RSUs to the named executive officers and other members of management, the vesting of which is cliff-based and linked to the achievement of a relative total shareholder return, or TSR, of the Company's Common Stock.
-These 2015 awards granted to our named executive officers are described in the table and subsequent disclosures below.
+In April 2016, the Compensation Committee of the Board of Directors, taking into consideration the analysis and recommendations of Gallagher, approved the grant of time-based RSU awards to our named executive officers, including a cliff based RSU award to Mr. Gagnon as described below.
+These 2016 awards granted to our named executive officers are described in the table and subsequent disclosures below.